Defence Women & Non-Binary People in STEM Undergraduate Scholarships

 Defence is committed to enhancing diversity across our STEM workforce to ensure we access all parts of the Australian community to meet the challenges of the future.

-The Defence Women and Non-Binary people in STEM Undergraduate Scholarships are delivered as part of the Elevate program in partnership with the Australian Academy of Technology and Engineering (ATSE).
+From 2024, the Defence Women and Non-Binary people in STEM Undergraduate Scholarships are now delivered in partnership with the Australian Academy of Technological Sciences and Engineering (ATSE) as part of their Elevate: Boosting diversity in STEM program.
 The scholarships are sponsored by the Defence Science and Technology Group (DSTG), the Australian Government's lead agency responsible for applying science and technology to safeguard Australia and its national interests.

 The program provides:

-The Elevate program guidelines outline the scholarship opportunity, the eligibility requirements and selection criteria, the process of and time for application consideration, and the expectations of scholars engaging in the program.
+The Elevate program guidelines outline the scholarship opportunity, the eligibility requirements and selection criteria, the process of and timeline for application consideration, and the expectations of scholars engaging in the program.

 More information on the program guidelines can be found here.